ZoneMinder/zoneminder/README.txt

-o    FIX - A JavaScript error in the Zone configuration screen was identified and fixed. o    LANGUAGE - A Brazilian Portuguese translation has been supplied by Victor Diago and is available by selecting 'pt_br' as the language type. o    LANGUAGE - Updated versions of the Dutch and Argentinian Spanish translations have been included.
+o    FIX - A JavaScript error in the Zone configuration screen was identified and fixed. o    LANGUAGE - A Brazilian Portuguese translation has been supplied by Victor Diago and is available by selecting `pt_br' as the language type. o    LANGUAGE - Updated versions of the Dutch and Argentinian Spanish translations have been included.